 - Confirmation that the software was first sold and is being traded within the EU / EEA market.

-- Declaration by the first acquirer that the software has been fully paid for and that the rights of third parties are not bound by it.
+- Declaration by the first acquirer that the software has been fully paid for.

 - Confirmation that this is a permanent license.

-A list of the entire chain of owners (where applicable), with a statement from all owners that they uninstalled the software product and waived the right of use for it.
+- A list of the entire chain of owners (where applicable), with a statement from all owners that they uninstalled the software.